georgejmx/ampelios/README.md

 ]
 ```

-_Note that the users field has been truncated for easy viewing_
+_Note that the users fields have been truncated for easy viewing_

 ---